Topical Anaesthetic Cream

 Please aim to purchase your anaesthetic cream a minimum of two weeks before your appointment as not all pharmacys keep it in stock!

-Anaesthetic cream is a requirement for Ear Lobe Repair and Ear Re-shaping – we will not perform the procedure if you arrive for your appointment without having applied the cream as directed below.
+Anaesthetic cream is a requirement for Ear Lobe Reconstruction – we will not perform the procedure if you arrive for your appointment without having applied the cream as directed below.
 Because the cream takes 2 hours to be fully effective, we cannot apply this in the clinic as it would double your appointment time.

 - Thoroughly wash the area(s) with anti-bacterial soap, then dry.

-- Liberally apply a visible blob of cream (front and back if applying to ear lobes) – DO NOT RUB THIS IN.
+- Liberally apply a massive visible blob of cream (front and back if applying to ear lobes) – DO NOT RUB THIS IN.
 If you can still see your ear lobe then you have not applied enough cream.